PseudoDevs/IamGhost/bbmd9.md

-Last updated: 2024-04-10 04:19:46
+Last updated: 2024-04-10 04:20:19
-Random Quote: Did you just bring a bomb into a hospital? - Jesse Pinkman
+Random Quote: You don't get to blame your problems on anyone but yourself. - Allison Hargreeves